git-dariel/Typescript-Template-For-Dummies/README.md

-# Typescript Template
+# Typescript Template for Dummies

-Welcome to the Typescript Template documentation
+Welcome to the Typescript Template for Dummies documentation

 ## Setup